Home

 Some people have found homemade

-chicken broth (just boil the chicken in water, there is no need to add any
+boil the whole chicken (including skin and bones) in water, there is no need to add any

 vegetables, definitely not

 make foods more appetising and also increase fluid intake.
-It can either be added to food
+You can either add

-to the cat to drink.
+to your cat to drink.
 Some people freeze it in cubes.

 When buying chicken to make the